 Yes, it’s perfectly possible to make a complete pig’s ear of running cable.
 If it’s slung up like Christmas tinsel after a few too many mulled wines it will look pretty ugly.

-Fortunately there are many ways to hide cable
+There are many ways to hide data cable in the home

 - Internally under floors and carpets, in walls and loft spaces, behind furniture and other fixtures and fittings.